 - Provide outreach and info to neighborhood residents.
 Handle donations.

-- Provide an on-site presence in the village, provide assistance to the residents, enforce rules and guest policy.
+- Provide an on-site presence in the village, provide assistance to the women, enforce rules and guest policy.

 - Monitor activities, safety, security and cleanliness in the village.
 Serve on team providing 24/7 staffing.
 Monitoring the people as they enter and exit the site.
 The purpose is to assist with deterring theft, violence, vandalism, illegal activities or infractions of rules and code of conduct.